Loafie/q-learning-and-mice-abm/index.md

 Predator/Prey systems are an ecological phenomenon that can be easily modeled using agent-based modeling (ABM.)

+The image below is from a popular NetLogo model WolF/Sheep Predation.

 ![Image](Wolf Sheep Predation.png)

 <iframe src="encoding-visualization.html" width="100%" style="border:none;">